Archive How to Put Parental Controls on Google Search

 To implement parental controls on Google Search through Safes, follow the simple steps below:

-1. Install the Safes app (parent version) on your device
+1. Install the Safes app (parent version) on your device from the App Store or Google’s Play Store

-2. Install the Safes kid app on your child’s device(s) and sync it to your own device
+2. Install the Safes Kid app on your child’s device(s) and sync it to your own device

 3. On your own device, open Features